juhannam/gct634-ai613-2021/hw1/readme.md

 $ python train_test.py
 ```

-If the run is successful, it will display the validation and test accuracy values.
+If the run is successful, it will display the validation accuracy values.

 ```
 validation accuracy = 43.5 %